 CSRF Protection --- prevent a remote attack against Jenkins running inside your firewall.
 This feature is off by default in Jenkins 1.x and when upgrading to 2.x.

-Security implication of building on master --- protect Jenkins master from malicious builds
+Security implication of building on controller --- protect Jenkins controller from malicious builds

-Slave To Master Access Control --- protect Jenkins master from malicious build agents
+Agent To Controller Access --- protect Jenkins controller from malicious build agents

 Securing JENKINS_HOME --- protect Jenkins from users with local access

 The following topics discuss other security features that are on by default.
 You’ll only need to look at them when they are causing problems.